roshangade/rest-api-framework/README.md

 # Introduction
 Simple REST API framework for Node.js

+# Highlights
+- No need to set app as global variable or export
+- No need to use deprecated domain-context for error handler
+- Extend server for more use
+- Load config in app

 # How to use
 ```
 const { app, route, server } = require('rest-api-framework');